videfernandes/tracalorie/README.md

 # Tracalorie

-An app to monitor your calorie intake
+An app to monitor your calorie intake.
+Uses insert, remove, update and clear functions.